aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 1. Select the queue by clicking on it, then click the "Edit" button in the "Group details" section.
 1. Set the desired, and maximum task capacity to n (where n includes 1 leader and n-1 workers, so there is a minimum useful size of 2), and click "Update".

-__Cluster Setup Step 2:__ Update the size of the ECS task pool for the leader and workers
+__Step 2:__ Update the size of the ECS task pool for the leader and workers

 Navigate to the ECS console, then select the SatCompCluster link.